 The hypothesis of non-elastic and mass-less cables is very useful to simplify the modeling.
-Moreover, this hypothesis is often realistic and generate a negligible error in robot accuracy.
-The majority of papers dealing with these subjects use this hypothesis, and replace the real length of cables L (depending on tensions) by the distances D = AB.
+Moreover, this hypothesis is often realistic and generates a negligible error in robot accuracy.
+Most of the papers dealing with these subjects use this hypothesis and replace the real length of cables L (depending on tensions) by the distances D = AB.
 Under this assumption, the model is highly simplified.